History 105 SAMPLE Syllabus

 Reading Monday TB:Ch 9 Emperors, Caliphs, and Local Lords, 750–1050

-Wednesday in class:Discussion Primary Sources: Session 4.See PRIMARY SOURCE MATERIALS folder BB.
+Wednesday in class:Discussion Primary Sources: Session 4.See PRIMARY SOURCE MATERIALS folder CANVAS.

 Extended version guided reading assignment Due Hard copy in class + PDF due on Black Board (Safe Assign)by Midnight

-Week 11 Exam week Please refer to the midterm study folder BB
+Week 11 Exam week Please refer to the midterm study folder CANVAS

 Reading Monday TB: Ch 10 Merchants and Kings, Popes and Crusaders, 1050–1150